Skip to main content

 Getting Started

-You can define an 'app' within the App Catalog.
+Define an 'app' within the App Catalog.
 In this context, an app is just a container for an API specification that lets you specify some tags and other metadata for organization.
+You can launch the MCP server creation flow directly and upload the API specification from there.

-Creating an App
+Creating an App (OpenAPI Specification)

 Once you've logged in to the Cequence AI Gateway, click Apps.
 Several apps are already available, but for this example, we'll make a new app from the start.
 Click the +Custom App button in the top right.